Today I am continuing my series on gut health and candida.

 Looking at the above list, I think the overall lesson here is this: Why mess with what God gave us?

-Mess with too many pharmaceuticals–and you get problems.
+Mess with too many pharmaceuticals--and you might get problems.

 I always cringe when I hear people say, "I ate Oreos and bologna my whole life and I turned out just fine."